strackapp/strackapp-web/site/content/values/_index.md

       and learn more about coffee farming on our blog.
     imageUrl: /img/about-reinvest-profits.jpg
   - heading: Hello
     text: Hello world.
 This is an extra value.
+But I can't see the value item on the live website?
     imageUrl: img/blog-chemex.jpg
 ---